Commercial Order Management (COM)

 What Is Commercial Order Management?

 Commercial Order Management (COM) is the entry point for all customer-facing order activity in a telco.
-It sits at the boundary between the customer experience world (CRM, CPQ, digital channels) and the technical fulfillment world (SOM, ROM).
-COM's job is to capture, validate, enrich, and manage the commercial lifecycle of a product order — ensuring that what the customer requested is feasible, properly priced, and ready for downstream fulfillment.
+It sits at the boundary between the customer experience world (CRM, CPQ, digital channels) and the technical fulfilment world (SOM, ROM).
+COM's job is to capture, validate, enrich, and manage the commercial lifecycle of a product order β ensuring that what the customer requested is feasible, properly priced, and ready for downstream fulfilment.

-In TM Forum's ODA (Open Digital Architecture), COM maps to the Product Order Management functional block.
-It operates exclusively at the Product layer — it knows about Product Offerings, Product Specifications, and Product Instances, but it does not know about CFS, RFS, or network resources directly.
+COM operates exclusively at the Product layer β it knows about Product Offerings, Product Specifications, and Product Instances, but it does not know about CFS, RFS, or network resources directly.

 COM in the Architecture